 • Offer insight into parenting style and decision making

-• Help find and treat any issues in regard to identity
+• Help find and treat any issues regarding identity

 CPA Counseling Wants to Help

-Life is going to continually throw us obstacles.
-What matters most is not what comes our way, but how we cope with it.
-We know you need a toolbox full of skills in order to cope with the challenges that life throws at us.
-At CPA, we will always encourage parents to explore coping mechanisms that work best for them.
-However, we also know that a number of those skills come from counseling and different methods of therapy.
+Life is going to throw us obstacles continually.
+What matters most is not what comes our way but how we cope.
+We know you need a toolbox full of skills to cope with life’s challenges.
+At CPA, we encourage parents to explore coping mechanisms that work best for them.
+However, we also know that some of those skills come from counseling and different therapy methods.

-Cristina Panaccione and Associates has two locations in the South Hills and one office in Robinson Township.
-We are currently accepting a limited number of new patients, so check out our videos to learn more about how we can help teach you the skills to help you practice parental self-care.
+Cristina Panaccione and Associates has offices in the South Hills and Robinson Township.
+We are currently accepting a limited number of new patients, so check out our staff page to learn more about how we can help teach you the skills to help you practice parental self-care.

-* This information has not been evaluated by the Food and Drug Administration.
+* The Food and Drug Administration has not evaluated this information.
 This information is not intended to diagnose, treat, cure, or prevent any disease.
 Please contact a medical professional for advice.